FlominatorTM/WikiTree/README.md

 ### WikipediaDeLocationCategories
 generates template code for creating a category when being on place article in German Wikipedia

+### WikipediaDeFromSelectedText
+opens a new German Wikipedia tab by using the text selected in the current tab

 ### WikipediaItLocationCategories
 generates template code for creating a category when being on place article in Italian Wikipedia